 Department of Recreation and Athletics

-As the active hub on campus, the Department of Recreation and Athletics is dedicated to providing a broad spectrum of sport, fitness and recreational opportunities for our students and the Carleton University community.
-Through teamwork we deliver excellence in sport, health and life.
+As the active hub on campus, the Department of Recreation and Athletics (Athletics) is dedicated to providing a broad spectrum of sport, fitness and recreational opportunities for our students and the Carleton community.

 From Intention to Action

 The From Intention to Action (FIT: Action) program supports undergraduate and graduate students in the often stressful university experience.
 They help students to better manage stress and improve their academic performance, adjusting to their lifestyle in a healthy way.